dankuck/dankuck.github.io/_posts/2022-05-20-trumans-map-7-rationalists-should-win.md

 I had dismissed <i>Bolt</i> out of hand before.
 Now I didn’t want to miss anything…

 “In the film, Bolt becomes lost from his fantasy world and finds two animal friends who help him understand his role in society.
-Glenn Greenwald wrote in <i>The Intercept</i>, ‘When the outside world encroaches, it threatens to destroy him.
+Glenn Greenwald wrote in <i>The Intercept</i>, ‘When Bolt is out of his element, the outside world threatens to destroy him.
 And though the film may appear crass and puerile, its impact is timeless. … Yes, Bolt is a great character because he empowers himself by re-taking his lost glory. … Yes, it’s better for Bolt when he returns to his Hollywood life.
-Yes, Bolt would have been destroyed if he had pressed on, peeling away the layers that support him until there was nothing, selfishly unweaving the rainbow of his good fortune.
-Even [Tom] Markus can see those shallow facts. … The real reason why Bolt’s return is good--true, honest--is that it makes the audience better.
+Yes, Bolt would have lost everything if he had pressed on peeling away the layers of the world until there was nothing to support him, selfishly unweaving the rainbow of his good fortune.
+Even [Tom] Markus can see those shallow facts. … The truth of Bolt’s return--why it’s good, true, honest--is that it makes the audience better.
 The audience can grow with him only when he is living for them.’ ”

 I guess you had to have seen the film to understand that.
 I hadn’t seen any film made after 1989.
-The nearest movie theater that played new movies was supposed to be outside of town in Destin.
+The nearest theater that played new movies was outside of town.

 But the music on the radio was always new.